rpf13/sunshine/README.md

         ![Live Weather Country](docs/testing/01_live_country.png)

     - Once the user has entered the country and pressed enter, he will be presented with a "best match" proposal of the desired town, based on the country
-    - The user has the choice accept or deny the proposal.
+    - The user has the choice to accept or deny the proposal.
     - If he accepts the proposal and enters yes, the weather data will be shown, please scroll down a few screenshots for an explanation of this option.

         ![Live Weather Country Proposal](docs/testing/01_live_country_proposal.png)